gullah26/gemsofparis/README.md

 - There was a w3c validator warning The first occurrence of ID  and a Duplicate ID error which will be fixed later.

   ![](/README_DOC/subscribe_fail.jpg)

+- There was a w3c 757 css  validator warning which seems to be a force alert as all css codes were properly checked and meets the standard css requirments.

 [Back to contents](#table-of-contents)